Isaiah 53:1-12 A Man of Sorrows

 Isaiah 53 may be the best known prophecy about Jesus and is one of the most quoted prophecies by New Testament writers.
 Without a doubt, an entire book can be written on Isaiah 53 and all the New Testament scripture it points to.
 Here is an exercise for you to do on your own.
 I already did it and I was amazed at what I found.
 I used E-Sword, a free computer Bible program to look up all the New Testament texts it is linked to.
 Using the TSK (Treasury of Scriptural Knowledge) all I had to do was hover the cursor over the links and read a pop up window displaying texts that tell a story all its own.
 To keep this study to a minimum, we will look at one chapter to see what story it tells.
 This example will show you how to take your time to study scripture in a defined pattern.
 This allows God’s Spirit to bring many more details to your mind.
 Always take your time whenever studying the Bible.
 It is the most opportune time to listen to God’s voice.

-Because Isaiah 53 was a popular chapter New Testament authors referred to, I am only going to look at one of those chapters.
+Because Isaiah 53 was such a popular chapter New Testament authors referred to, I am only going to look at one of those chapters.
 You can use the same study methods to look deeper into the passion of this prophecy about Jesus’ sacrifice.

 John 12:35-43 NLTse Jesus replied, “My light will shine for you just a little longer.
 Walk in the light while you can, so the darkness will not overtake you.
 Those who walk in the darkness cannot see where they are going.
 (36) Put your trust in the light while there is still time; then you will become children of the light.”
 After saying these things, Jesus went away and was hidden from them.
 (37) But despite all the miraculous signs Jesus had done, most of the people still did not believe in him.
 (38) This is exactly what Isaiah the prophet had predicted: “LORD, who has believed our message?
 To whom has the LORD revealed his powerful arm?”
 (39) But the people couldn’t believe, for as Isaiah also said, (40) “The Lord has blinded their eyes and hardened their hearts– so that their eyes cannot see, and their hearts cannot understand, and they cannot turn to me and have me heal them.”
 (41) Isaiah was referring to Jesus when he said this, because he saw the future and spoke of the Messiah’s glory.
 (42) Many people did believe in him, however, including some of the Jewish leaders.
 But they wouldn’t admit it for fear that the Pharisees would expel them from the synagogue.
 (43) For they loved human praise more than the praise of God.

 John tells us, Jesus quoted Isaiah 53.
 Whenever Jesus quoted scripture he was sending listeners, in this case His disciples back to the chapter – Isaiah 53.
 What did Jesus want them to see?
 Key words in Isaiah 53 consist of a few groups.
-Believed and revealed are the first group found in the first sentence of this prophecy.
+Believed and revealed are the first group found in the first sentence in this prophecy.
 Can you understand why Jesus quoted only this small section of that prophecy?
 Do you see how this simple question was pointed at His disciples?
 Who has believed our message?
 To whom has the LORD revealed his powerful arm?
 Did those disciples believe Jesus’ message?
 Did they understand it?
 Do His disciples today believe this message?
 Can they feel the emotion?
 The next set of key words describes the impact this message should have, beautiful and majestic.
 If you understood the message you would understand the contrast Isaiah put into the prophecy.
 There was nothing physically beautiful or majestic about Jesus, but His action, life and sacrifice are beyond description.

 The next few sets of keys words is what Jesus wanted His disciples to see.